karthik-d/room-slot-booking/README.md

 Deployed at [Blazing Hoops '17](https://d2c99kev9mr0qi.cloudfront.net/) - a state-level inter-school basketball tournament - scheduling and manage match slots and visitor facilities.

-Django based web-application to book time/room slots for events.
+A Django based web-application to book time/room slots for events.
 Three user interface types:
 - Owner: To create and manage rooms/slots.
 - Manager: To manage rooms/slots and bookings.